 - Ministry of Education (MoE) – MoE oversees the conduct of all state and integrated schools.
 Complaints can be lodged with your local Ministry office.

 - Children’s Commissioner – The Commissioner’s role is to protect the rights of children and young people under the age of 18.
 They can receive complaints about schools and can make recommendations to the school.

 - Education Review Office (ERO) – ERO visits schools every three years to make sure they’re being run properly.
 ERO doesn’t deal with individual complaints, but if several complaints have been received they’ll look into the problem when they visit.
 All complaints will be noted and could affect the school’s ERO report, which is a public record.
 Complaints to ERO should be made in writing.

-- Ombudsman – The Ombudsman can investigate complaints about decisions made school boards and can make recommendations to the board.
+- Ombudsmen – The Ombudsmen can investigate complaints about decisions made school boards and can make recommendations to the board.
 While the recommendations aren’t legally binding, schools usually take them seriously.
-The Ombudsman provides an annual written report to parliament, which includes the names of schools that have ignored their recommendations.
+The Ombudsmen provide an annual written report to parliament, which includes the names of schools that have ignored their recommendations.